Refinitiv/Real-Time-SDK/Java/README.md

 ####3) Run the ETA Examples

+Run the application from the command line using the appropriate execution commands.
+Most applications have a help menu that can be viewed with a -? option.

-If you have only built the 'stub' library from above, the examples run but fail.
+**NOTE** If you have built using the 'stub' libraries, the examples run but fail.
-In order to get full functioning behaviour of ETA you will need to get the official binaries from the Thomson Reuters Customer Zone (http://customers.thomsonreuters.com).
-Please see "Obtaining the ETA Binary Package" below.

 ## Building EMA